ICHEC-learn/python-hpc/_episodes/01-python-in-hpc.md

 Many of you, when you think of Python, think of the snake, but the origin of the name Python actually comes from the very popular Monty Python series, starring John Cleese, Michael Palin and so on which was broadcasted in the 70s as a skit comedy show.
 It is also highly recommended viewing!
-The creators of the language realy enjoyed the show, and they named it after the show rather than the snake.
+The creators of the language really enjoyed the show, and they named it after the show rather than the snake.

 It is a high level objective oriented language as I am sure many of you know and ideal for rapid development.
 But if